 If you plan on fitting external insulation, with a render finish, you can expect costs of approx. £70-90+/m².

-Combining House Rendering with Cladding
+Using House Rendering with Other Materials

 If you plan on using a combination of cladding materials on your house – great for visual appeal and to avoid a look that is too clinical on contemporary homes – there are a few factors to consider”